 Integrating visualizations with other tools allows you to track results automatically.
 As a result, you can spend less time generating reports and more time improving campaigns.
 Using different colors on charts also helps your marketing team see where sales are coming from and whether one channel performs better than another.

-Businesses that use advanced visualizations have better control over their data, making it easier to make decisions based on what they see happening online.
+Businesses that use KPI dashboard software have better control over their data, making it easier to make decisions based on what they see happening online.
 For example, you might be able to answer questions like: How many new visitors do I get each day?
 Which products are my best sellers?
 What keywords generate the most revenue?
 What percentage of my traffic comes from social media channels?

 Increasing the Relevance of Reports